 Make a day of it and take your bikes to explore the Family Cycle Trail, a circular route that takes in nearby villages and alternative picnic sites.
+Just remember to maintain a safe distance from other picnickers while you’re there.

 With breathtaking views of the Severn Valley, Coaley Peak, near Stroud, is a picture-perfect spot, whether you want to pitch up on one of the picnic tables or bring a blanket to sit in the wild flower meadow.